-A brief description of the interrupt controller registers follows.
+A brief description of the in

-Initialization Command Words - There are four initialization command words (ICW1-ICW4).
-They establish the operating conditions of the interrupt controller and are only written during system initialization.
+controller and are only written during system initialization.
 The interrupt controllers do not have a hardware reset.
 After power is applied to the system, the controllers are in an undefined state until they are initialized.
 The VAXmate start-up code initializes the interrupt controllers.
 From two to four initialization command words are required to initialize the interrupt controller.